-- William and Design Alliance associate, Punlarp Punnotok (Thailand), led a workshop with the aim of repackaging local food items to meet modern export requirements, but without losing their unique visual appeal.
+- William tDA associate, Punlarp Punnotok (Thailand), led a workshop with the aim of repackaging local food items to meet modern export requirements, but without losing their unique visual appeal.

 - “The workshop brought together Indonesia’s young talent from different disciplines.
 We were only there to share our own experience—it was really their show.
 One could sense their immense potential and energy.”

 - “Bandung seemed to bustle with passionate and creative people, many having graduated from Institut Teknologi Bandung.
 One of Indonesia’s foremost architects was Ridwan Kamil, who invited my wife, Lindsey, and myself to his home: the famous ‘Bottle House’.”

 - Photo / With Prof Nezar AlSayyad, whom we met at the Arte-polis 3 International Conference earlier in the day.

 - Photo / Ridwan’s collection of miniature chairs at his home.
 He mentioned to us in passing that he wanted to run for public office, and three years later, he was elected Mayor of Bandung.

 - William was invited to give an introductory speech at a 3-day workshop aimed at alleviating Bandung’s infamous traffic jams, focusing on new, alternative routes (via bicycles) to get from point to point.

 - tDA India associate, Ashwini Deshpande, presented a case study of Elephant Design’s efforts to improve Pune’s bus transportation system and to change the perception that only the poor take the bus.